Bang & Olufsen Beovision Contour OLED TV now comes in 55in size

-Bang & Olufsen has gone big, or at least a bit bigger, with the arrival of a 55in Beovision Contour OLED TV to sit alongside its 48in model.
+Bang & Olufsen has gone big, or at least a bit bigger, with the arrival of a 55-inch Beovision Contour OLED TV to sit alongside its 48-inch model.

 Based on the latest LG panel technology, the luxury set from the famous Danes comes fitted with a sound system based on the company's Beosound Stage soundbar.
-Eleven drivers and amplifiers lurk within ready to produce a 3-channel experience with Dolby Atmos support.
+Eleven drivers and amplifiers lurk within, ready to produce a three-channel experience with Dolby Atmos support.

 All of this, of course, is discreetly tucked away into the kind of tasteful aluminium frame that the Struer-based company specialises in manufacturing at its Factory 5 facility.
 Naturally, the remote control, the Beoremote One, is also crafted from a single piece of matching metal.

-There are also three aluminium frame finishes for the TV itself – Silver, Black Anthracite and Gold Tone – and a choice of wood veneer or fabric for the speaker grille.
+There are also three aluminium frame finishes for the TV itself – Silver, Black Anthracite or Gold Tone – and a choice of wood veneer or fabric for the speaker grille.

 MORE: